la2050/archive/_projects/2016/save-sharks-fisheries-and-keep-l-a-weather-nice.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Wholly women-owned business that gathers shark sighting data from citizen scientists, fisheries, media, and more in order to create a machine learning forecast of future populations.
+Not only do we inform fisheries and policymakers, but we educate the public on the importance of sharks in our local water and how to become citizen scientists.
+Sharks populations are correlated to other ocean species and not only sequester carbon in their bodies, but are apex predators vital to the ocean.
 project_impact: '["Minority- and women-owned firms","High growth startups"]'
 project_proposal_best_place: >-
   Our proposal will show the world that LA is the best place for a women-owned